I Can't Stand It!

-"I Can't Stand It!" is a song by Dutch-American group Twenty 4 Seven, released as the debut single from their first album, Street Moves (1991).
-The song was produced by Dutch producer Ruud van Rijen and American producer/rapper/dancer Tony Dawson-Harrison (Captain Hollywood).
-The first version of the single featured rap vocals from rapper Ricardo Overman (MC Fixxit).
+"I Can't Stand It!" is a song by Dutch-American musical group Twenty 4 Seven, released as their debut single from their first album, Street Moves (1991).
+The song was produced by Dutch producer Ruud van Rijen and American musician Tony Dawson-Harrison (Captain Hollywood).
+The first version of the single featured rap vocals from rapper Ricardo Overman (MC Fixx It).
 After Overman's quick departure from the act, a new version of the single was recorded with Harrison.
 Both versions of the single featured singing vocals from Dutch singer Nancy Coolen.
-The single reached number one in Italy and the Top 5 position in several European countries, including Sweden, Germany, Austria, Spain and Switzerland.
-The single also charted at No. 17 in the Netherlands and No.7 in the UK.
+The single reached number one in Italy and the top five in several European countries, including Austria, Austria, Luxembourg, Spain, Sweden, Switzerland and West Germany.

 Critical reception

-Larry Flick from Billboard described the song as a "light and catchy hip-houser".
-A reviewer from Music & Media wrote, "I Can't Stand It will never be regarded as innovative: the Martin Luther King "Robbed Of Our Nation..!' speech, the Kraftwerk-like synth, the ooh's and yeah' s have all been heard before, but seldom in such a strong pop context.
+Larry Flick from Billboard magazine described the song as a "light and catchy hip-houser".
+A reviewer from Music & Media wrote, "I Can't Stand It will never be regarded as innovative: the Martin Luther King [actually is a sample from Khalid Muhammad] "Robbed Of Our Nation..!' speech, the Kraftwerk-like synth, the ooh's and yeah' s have all been heard before, but seldom in such a strong pop context.
 The chorus, sung by Dutch Wendy James look-alike Nancy, is extremely catchy."
 The magazine also stated, "Without doubt one of the strongest hip house records for some time, one that really stands out from the crowd."